chizarlicious/Football-Data-Converter/docs/dataformat.md

 ## Old Format

+The old format is actually two formats, one used for the 2002 to 2011 seasons, and a modified version used for the 2012 season.

+### 2002 to 2011

-The old data format used the following columns:
+The 2002 through 2011 data formats use the following columns:

 * **GameID**: Year, Month, Day, Away Team, and Home Team.
 For example:
   20020905\_SF@NYG
 * **Quarter**: Quarter of the game, with 1-4 being the normal game, 5+ is overtime.
-* **Minute**: Minutes left in the game.
+* **Minutes**: Minutes left in the game.
 60-0 for normal time, negative numbers -1 to -15 are overtime.
 Blank is used at the stat of games when the clock is stopped.
 * **Seconds**: Seconds, counting down from 60-0 even when in overtime.